 IPIS offers three main types of internship:

-- Through partner organisations (such as the Leuven Law Clinic).
+- Through partner organisations.
 These partner organisations use their own recruitment processes.

 - Through calls issued for specific projects.
 These will be made through our website (below), in the weekly briefing, and in some instances through universities networks.